 - Limit exposure to extreme temperatures (especially high temperatures) and provide your pet with a comfortable, cool environment.
 Brachycephalic breeds are not well equipped to handle the heat, so on hot summer days limit time outside to bathroom breaks and very short walks.
 Also provide access to cool, fresh water and a room with good ventilation, airflow, and shade.
 It is not recommended to leave brachycephalic pets outside unattended in the warm spring and summer months as they are at higher risk for heatstroke.

 - Avoid excessive and stressful exercise that will result in heavy panting and breathing

 - Alert your veterinarian to any sudden changes in your animal’s breathing

 As the owner of an English Bulldog, Deacon, I have personally experienced the stress and precautions that must be taken when owning a brachycephalic breed.
-Deacon has been a part of our family since we was a young puppy, but around one year of age we noticed that he was snoring louder than normal and seemed to be breathing heavier after short periods of play.
-After evaluation, Deacon was determined to be a good candidate for brachycephalic airway surgery (rhinoplasty and palatoplasty) and we proceeded with surgery.
-Surgery took less than an hour and the benefits from surgery were immediately noticeable.
+Deacon has been a part of our family since he was a young puppy, but around one year of age, we noticed that he was snoring louder than normal and seemed to be breathing heavier after short periods of play.
+After evaluation, Deacon was determined to be a good candidate for brachycephalic airway surgery (rhinoplasty and palatoplasty) and we proceeded with the surgery.
+The surgery took less than an hour and the benefits from surgery were immediately noticeable.
 In his recovery cage, Deacon was heard softly snoring rather than the loud, raspy snores and breaths he was taking before surgery.
-Deacon quickly recovered from his surgery and since then he has been a happier, healthier and more energetic Bully.
+Deacon quickly recovered from his surgery and since then he has been a happier, healthier, and more energetic Bully.

 Do you own a brachycephalic dog?
 Contact the Animal Hospital at Lake Brandt to schedule an evaluation with one of our veterinarians to see if your furry family member would benefit from BAS surgical intervention today.